November 13, 2025 | Personal Injury

 Key Differences Between Tort Law and Personal Injury Law

 While personal injury law falls under the umbrella of tort law, there are some important differences.
 Tort law is a broader category that covers all types of civil wrongs, including harm to property, reputation, or finances.
-Personal injury law focuses specifically on physical or emotional injuries suffered by an individual.
+Personal injury law focuses specifically on physical harm or emotional trauma suffered by an individual.

 Understanding these differences is important for anyone seeking legal help.
 If you are injured in an accident, you will likely need a personal injury attorney.
 If the case involves broader issues like defamation or financial loss, it may fall under general tort law.
 Both areas rely on the concept of holding someone accountable, but the focus and application are different.